kinopio-club/kinopio-blog/posts/private-space-notes.md

 ## Notes as a Collaboration Scratchpad

-While collaborating, Kinopio shows what you're typing while you're typing it.
-Some might find this intimidating if they haven't really yet solidified their ideas, thoughts, or feelings.
+While collaborating, Kinopio shows what you're typing as you're typing it.
+Some might find this intimidating if they haven't really yet solidified an idea.
 Because space notes are only visible to you, you can use this area as a little scratchpad to draft your cards before pasting them in.